mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 that multiple monitors (typically in different MaxScale instances) can monitor the same backend server cluster and only one will be the primary monitor.
 Only the primary monitor may perform *switchover*, *failover* or *rejoin* operations.
-The primary also decides which server is the master.
+The primary also decides which server is the primary.
 Cooperative monitoring is enabled with the [cooperative_monitoring_locks](#cooperative_monitoring_locks)-setting.
 Even with this setting, only one monitor per server per MaxScale is allowed.